 CAC Reader Not Working on Mac Sequoia — Fix Guide

 Grab your CAC reader, sit down, and work through these steps in order.
 Don’t skip ahead.
-I made that mistake with the first few people I helped on Sequoia — jumped straight to reinstalling certificates before checking the driver layer — and it cost everyone an extra hour.
+Don’t make my mistake — I jumped straight to reinstalling certificates on the first few Sequoia cases I handled, completely bypassed the driver layer, and cost everyone an extra hour they didn’t have.

 The Sequoia Problem — What Changed

-In older macOS versions, CryptoTokenKit would aggressively enumerate connected smart card readers on boot.
-In Sequoia, that behavior got throttled.
-Apple apparently made this change in connection with some security hardening work, but the practical result is that a large percentage of USB and USB-C CAC readers just don’t get recognized.
+When Apple shipped Sequoia (macOS 15), they rewrote how that framework initializes USB smart card readers at login.
+Older macOS versions had CryptoTokenKit aggressively enumerating connected readers on boot.
+Sequoia throttled that behavior — apparently tied to some security hardening work on Apple’s end.
+The practical result is ugly: a large chunk of USB and USB-C CAC readers just don’t get recognized.
 Your Mac sees the USB device.
 It doesn’t hand it off to the smart card subsystem.
 The CAC sits there.
 Nothing happens.

-The readers I see this with most often at my installation are the SCR3500A from SCM Microsystems (a black USB-A reader that basically everyone has), the Identiv uTrust 3700F, and several of the cheaper USB-C readers that people bought when they switched to M1 or M2 MacBooks.
-The fix differs slightly depending on which one you have, which is why this guide has multiple steps.
+The readers I see this with most often at my installation are the SCR3500A from SCM Microsystems — a black USB-A reader that basically everyone has — the Identiv uTrust 3700F, and several of the cheaper USB-C readers people bought when they switched to M1 or M2 MacBooks.
+The fix differs slightly depending on which one you have, which is why this guide runs through multiple steps.

-One more thing before we get into it — if you’re running Sequoia 15.0 or 15.0.1, update to at least 15.1 first.
-Apple quietly patched one of the CryptoTokenKit issues in that point release.
-Probably should have opened with this section, honestly.
-Check System Settings → General → Software Update before anything else.
+Probably should have opened with this section, honestly — if you’re on Sequoia 15.0 or 15.0.1, update to at least 15.1 first.
+Apple quietly patched one of the core CryptoTokenKit issues in that point release.
+Check System Settings → General → Software Update before you touch anything else.

 Step 1 — Re-enable Smart Card Support

-This is the fix that resolves the problem for probably 70% of people.
-It’s a Terminal command that forces CryptoTokenKit to re-register the PIV token extension, which is the specific component that reads DoD CAC cards.
+This is the fix that clears the problem for probably 70% of people.
+It’s a Terminal command — forces CryptoTokenKit to re-register the PIV token extension, which is the specific component responsible for reading DoD CAC cards.

 Open Terminal.
-You can find it in Applications → Utilities, or just Spotlight search for “Terminal.”
-Once it’s open, type — or copy and paste — the following command exactly as written:
+It’s in Applications → Utilities, or just Spotlight it.
+Once you’re in, type — or paste — this command exactly:

 sudo defaults write /Library/Preferences/com.apple.security.smartcard DisabledTokens -array

 Hit Enter.
-You’ll be prompted for your Mac’s administrator password.
-Type it and hit Enter again.
-You won’t see the password characters as you type — that’s normal.
+You’ll get a password prompt for your Mac’s administrator account.
+Type it, hit Enter again.
+No characters will appear as you type — that’s normal, not a glitch.

 Now run this second command: